 We wanted to leave it open for the audience to decide if the “visions” they see are real spiritual experiences – or simply their own psychological projections.

 We have made use of “screens” as a recurring device.
 The characters see things in screens as in “mirrors.”
 Are they simply seeing things in their own minds?

 The sea in Tarkovsky’s film Solaris is itself a kind of swirling “mirror” in which people can see their own dreams and nightmares.
-Click on the video to watch a scene from the film.

 You can follow these links to more pages in this section: